jueves, 19 de diciembre de 2019

 Nos 1,2,3 represent three sides of a triad.
 A triad is a dynamic unit showing the cooperation between three independent forces.
 The triad only manifests when the three forces are integrated in a dynamic whole.
 In the Gurdjieff scheme a balanced man, man no. 4, arises out of the balanced triadic articulation of thought, feeling, and sensation.

 Man nos.
-1,2,3 could also be referred to as the three powers which when they come together articulate the evolving mind.
+1,2,3 could be referred to as the three powers which when they come together articulate the evolving mind.

 In a dark night,